In an earlier post, 5 Dos of Great Blog Design, we discussed the concept behind color theory in the way it pertains to white, or negative, space.

 If so, it’s no surprise.

 Color matters.
+We all have instinctive psychological associations with certain colors.
+Some of these are common psychological associations with color, while others are individual associations created by the context of our lives.
 Even the shade used will make a difference.
 A softer shade of blue evokes calming feelings while stronger shades denote strength.

 Chances are you learned about color theory during elementary art class; chances are you have forgotten much of it by now unless you work in graphic design!